tombohub/tombohub.github.io/src/projects/web/tomo_projects.md

 date: 2021-01-25
 ---
 This very website you are reading.
 Simple and clean to have a list of some projects I've made.
+I wanted to make it simple and clean.
+I believe in esthetical simplicity which allows the brain to focus on what is really important.
 Used eleventy.js to generate single static page.